cloudtruth/aws-bastion/README.md

  * Plain ssh: `ssh user@bastion_hostname`
  * SSH with a socks proxy: `ssh -D<local_socks_port> user@bastion_hostname`
  * VPN with [sshuttle](https://sshuttle.readthedocs.io/en/stable/): `sudo sshuttle --dns -r user@bastion_hostname 0/0`

+Note that when a user first connects to a new instance of the bastion container, they get prompted for a password.
+Hit enter till it disconnects, then subsequent connections will succeed with their ssh keys.
+If someone has a way to create a system user that ssh can use as part of the first connection, I would love to know how.

 Testing
 -------